Helping You Overcome Wounds Of Your Past

 You may have looked for ways to cope on your own, and some of these coping strategies, you have realized, have not been the most healthy decisions you could have made for yourself.

-You may have used alcohol and/or drugs, and you may be experiencing unhealthy adult relationships, and issues with securing or maintaining a job.
+You may have turned to alcohol and/or drugs, and you may be experiencing unhealthy adult relationships, and issues with securing or maintaining a job.

 Trauma Counsellors Can Help You Feel Better Today

 For more information about trauma counselling, call Innova Therapy today at 604-484-2737 or email us at firstname.lastname@example.org.